trygvebw/everydream/README.md

 This is a general purpose fine tuning app.
 You can train large or small scale with it and everything in between.

-Check out [MICROMODELS.MD](./MICROMODELS.MD) for a quickstatr guide and example for quick model creation with a small data set.
+Check out [MICROMODELS.MD](./MICROMODELS.MD) for a quickstart guide and example for quick model creation with a small data set.
 It is suited for training one or two subects with 20-50 images with no preservation in 10-25 minutes.

 Or [README-FF7R.MD](./README-FF7R.MD) for large scale training of many characters with model preservation.